phundament/app/README.md

 [Demo Page](http://demo.phundament.com/3.0-dev)

-Login with editor / editor
+Login with editor / editor register by e-mail.

 Get started
 -----------

-Download and extract the installer as ZIP or TAR.GZ file from a working tagged version here:
+Download and extract the installer as ZIP or TAR.GZ file from a tagged version here:

 [Downloads](https://github.com/phundament/app/tags)